 John Whitaker counsels clients on technology protection and the enforcement of intellectual property rights, including patents, copyrights, trademarks, and trade secrets.
 He routinely represents technology clients in the software, computer, medical device, and telecommunications industries, and he also helps artists and authors to protect their original works.
-John’s technical experience includes work in machine learning and artificial intelligence (AI), autonomous vehicles, cryptography and steganography, network communications and security, online advertising, operating systems and productivity software, medical devices, and more.
+John’s technical experience includes work in machine learning and artificial intelligence (AI), Internet communications technologies, autonomous vehicles, cryptography and steganography, network communications and security, online advertising, operating systems, productivity software, medical devices, and more.
 John has represented clients at the U.S. Patent Office and in federal courts around the country, assisting them in enforcing and defending their intellectual property rights.

-“Patent Practitioner Review: Ethics, Pro Bono and Office Practice," Washington State Patent Law Association, panelist; (Redmond, WA, January 2017).
+“Patent Practitioner Review: Ethics, Pro Bono and Office Practice," Washington State Patent Law Association, panelist (Redmond, WA, January 2017).